Armed Forces of the Democratic Republic of the Congo: Independence and revolt

 United Nations Security Council Resolution 161 of 21 February 1961, called for the withdrawal of Belgian officers from command positions in the ANC, and the training of new Congolese officers with UN help.
 ONUC made a number of attempts to retrain the ANC from August 1960 to June 1963, often been set back by political changes.
 By March 1963 however, after the visit of Colonel Michael Greene of the United States Army, and the resulting "Greene Plan", the pattern of bilaterally agreed military assistance to various Congolese military components, instead of a single unified effort, was already taking shape.

 In early 1964, a new crisis broke out as Congolese rebels calling themselves "Simba" (Swahili for "Lion") rebelled against the government.
 They were led by Pierre Mulele, Gaston Soumialot and Christophe Gbenye who were former members of Gizenga's Parti Solidaire Africain (PSA).
 The rebellion affected Kivu and Eastern (Orientale) provinces.
 By August they had captured Stanleyville and set up a rebel government there.
 As the rebel movement spread, discipline became more difficult to maintain, and acts of violence and terror increased.
 Thousands of Congolese were executed, including government officials, political leaders of opposition parties, provincial and local police, school teachers, and others believed to have been Westernised.
 Many of the executions were carried out with extreme cruelty, in front of a monument to Lumumba in Stanleyville.
 Tshombe decided to use foreign mercenaries as well as the ANC to suppress the rebellion.
 Mike Hoare was employed to create the English-speaking 5 Commando at Kamina, with the assistance of a Belgian officer, Colonel Frederic Vanderwalle, while 6 Commando (Congo) was French-speaking and originally under the command of a Belgian Army colonel, Lamouline.
 By August 1964, the mercenaries, with the assistance of other ANC troops, were making headway against the Simba rebellion.
 Fearing defeat, the rebels started taking hostages of the local white population in areas under their control.
 These hostages were rescued in Belgian airdrops (Operations Dragon Rouge and Dragon Noir) over Stanleyville and Paulis airlifted by U.S. aircraft.
 The operation coincided with the arrival of mercenary units (seemingly including the hurriedly formed 5th Mechanised Brigade) at Stanleyville which was quickly captured.
-It took until the end of the year to completely put down the remaining areas of rebellion.
+It took until the end of the year to completely put down the remaining areas of rebellion during "Operation South".